ABCo-Src/ABPaint/docs/design.md

 ### Rendering

 The rendering engine is critical ABPaint since we are, after all, making images.
-It just iterates
+Rendering is very difficult because we still need to maintain UI-seperation, while also rendering into a bitmap destination efficiently.
+So, we have the UI provide a `IUIRenderCanvas`, which provides a blank canvas we can draw on using the exposed methods from the UI.

+### Interface

+The `IKeyboardManager` is responsible for handling keyboard inputs.